 Every Child is born with limitless potential.
 When my child became a toddler I noticed he wasn’t as talkative as the students I remembered.
 My experience became a guideline as I sought help for my child.
 I kept pushing and investigating.
 I had seen what a two-year-old could really do.
 I ended a career in real estate and worked as an intern so my son could go to one of Richmond's oldest Montessori schools.
 I used Montessori education as an early intervention.
 Later when he was diagnosed with high functioning Autism and ADHD I was afraid but unbothered.
 I knew the miracles that can happen in children.
 Montessori education helped shift my child from an almost nonverbal developmental delayed toddler, into a student that teachers love.
 He is kind, he loves animals, and he knows every fact about every car.
 The value that I place in Montessori education is beyond what I could have imagined when I was a new assistant in Charlottesville.

 The years that I’ve worked as a lead teacher only solidified my beliefs.
 Every year I facilitate the same miracles.
 I become an early intervention for every student.
 I will use my leadership position as an opportunity to share with the community about how Montessori is helping children reach their full potential.
-I plan to bring to the Beddow School a vision that is clear and family-focused.
-A well-executed Montessori school with obtainable visions, and a core belief in the Montessori method.
-As a leader, I’d love the opportunity to share my philosophy about the value of Montessori education through my unique perspective as a parent, as a teacher, and now as head of school.
+I plan to bring to the Beddow School a vision that is clear and family-focused; a well-executed Montessori school with obtainable visions, and a core belief in the Montessori method.
+As the Director, I’d love the opportunity to share my philosophy about the value of Montessori education through my unique perspective as a parent, as a teacher, and now as head of school.
 Let’s work together and rise to our responsibility and create the citizens of the world that our society needs.